mentainha/m3o/README.md

 ## Overview

 AWS was a first generation public cloud provider.
 It's infrastructure services and pay as go pricing model made it an incredibly compelling choice for a previous generation of developers.
 But what about the future?

-M3O is an attempt to build a new public cloud platform with building block primitives for the next generation of developers.
+M3O is an attempt to build a new public cloud platform with higher level building block primitives for the next generation of developers.

 M3O is powered by the open source [Micro](https://github.com/micro/micro) platform and programmable real world [Micro Services](https://github.com/micro/services).